charankio/VisualizationLab3/Plots/README.md

   #4 Draw a line chart to represent the actual max temperature of each month in weather statistics. (use Weather2014-15.csv file)

-  #5 Draw a multi line chart to represent the actual max, min and mean temperature of each month in weather statistics. (use Weather2014-15.csv file)
+ # Hari is on progress,  #5 Draw a multi line chart to represent the actual max, min and mean temperature of each month in weather statistics. (use Weather2014-15.csv file)

   #6 Draw a bubble chart to represent the average min and max temperature of each month in weather statistics. (use Weather2014-15.csv file)